 (ii) as recommended by the Commission and approved by the Minister to the University of Western Australia or any other body corporate which is, at the time of the payment, administering or managing the Festival of Perth, for the purpose of assisting the funding of the Festival of Perth.

-(2a) An amount equal to the amount credited to the Consolidated Fund under subsection (2)(b) shall be —
+(2a) An amount equal to the amount credited to the Consolidated Account under subsection (2)(b) shall be —

-(a) credited to the special account kept at the Treasury under section 3(2) of the Hospital Fund Act 1930; and
+(a) credited to the agency special purpose account referred to in section 3(2) of the Hospital Fund Act 1930; and

-(b) charged to the Consolidated Fund.
+(b) charged to the Consolidated Account.

-(2b) An amount equal to the amount credited to the Consolidated Fund under subsection (2)(c) shall be —
+(2b) An amount equal to the amount credited to the Consolidated Account under subsection (2)(c) shall be —

 (a) credited to the Sports Lotteries Account established under subsection (1); and

-(b) charged to the Consolidated Fund.
+(b) charged to the Consolidated Account.

-(2c) An amount equal to the amount credited to the Consolidated Fund under subsection (2)(d) shall be —
+(2c) An amount equal to the amount credited to the Consolidated Account under subsection (2)(d) shall be —

 (a) credited to the Arts Lotteries Account established under subsection (1); and

-(b) charged to the Consolidated Fund.
+(b) charged to the Consolidated Account.

-(2d) This section appropriates the Consolidated Fund for the purposes mentioned in subsections (2a), (2b) and (2c).
+(2d) This section appropriates the Consolidated Account for the purposes mentioned in subsections (2a), (2b) and (2c).

 [(3) repealed]